 As part of the International Decade of Indigenous Languages, the Canadian Museum of History and the Canadian War Museum are proud to support and promote Indigenous languages in Canada.

-To increase the visibility of Indigenous languages, three new Museum Guides will be available in Algonquin (Anishinaabemowin), Inuktitut and Michif.
+To increase the visibility of Indigenous languages, Museum Guides are available in Algonquin (Anishinaabemowin), Inuktitut and Michif.
 Guides in other Indigenous languages will be available soon.

 This is just one of the many initiatives undertaken by the Museums to share with staff and visitors the richness and diversity of Indigenous languages across the country.